 As a registered provider, it is important to measure and report on participant outcomes.

-Generally, each participant works with the NDIA to review their plan every 12 months.
+Generally, each participant works with the NDIA to reassess their plan every 12 months.

-A plan review is an opportunity for participants to look at their progress and set new goals to increase their skills and independence.
+A plan reassessment is an opportunity for participants to look at their progress and set new goals to increase their skills and independence.

 Read more about early childhood provider reports.

 Plan funding amounts may change, and in some circumstances reduce over time, as the participant achieves increased social and economic participation.